jloughry/CV/README.md

 a short-form résumé that just puts the exciting stuff on a single page.
 Both are generated from a single LaTeX source file.

-It's not straightforward to pass parameters to a LaTeX document to accomplish something like conditional compilation in C.  Here we use the most reliable technique, where the LaTeX source file unconditionally `\input`s a file that is dynamically created by the `makefile` just before it's needed.
+It's not straightforward to pass parameters from the command line to TeX to accomplish something like conditional compilation in C.  Here we use the most reliable technique, where the LaTeX source file unconditionally `\input`s a file that is dynamically created by the `Makefile` just before it's needed.

-#### Résumé
+#### Résumé and filename
 The résumé is a single page and not very full at that.
 It shows the bare minimum information a harried screener wants to see:

  - What positions, at what companies, has this person held?

- - Did he do anything interesting there?
+ - Did he or she do anything interesting there?

  - Phone number and email address for the candidate.

-To be nice to people trying to process files with automated tools that might not properly handle non-ASCII characters in filenames, though, the file is called *resume*, not *résumé*.
+To be nice to people trying to process files with automated tools that might not properly handle non-ASCII characters in filenames, the file is called *resume*, not *résumé*.

 #### CV
-This file is currently four pages long in PDF.
+This file is about four pages long in PDF.
 The first page is the résumé.
 Keywords are relegated to the last page where automated résumé filters will still find them, but they won't distract human readers.
 Keywords are separated by commas and formatting is deliberately kept
 simple: